Status Determination Process

 H Patterson, J Woodhams, A Williams, J Larcombe and R Curtotti

 Fisheries Management Act 1991

-The Fishery status reports assess the performance of Commonwealth fisheries against the objectives of the Fisheries Management Act 1991 (FM Act); in particular:
+The Fishery status reports assess the performance of Commonwealth fisheries against the objectives of the Fisheries Management Act 1991 (FM Act, section 3); in particular:

 - ensuring that the exploitation of fisheries resources and the carrying on of any related activities are conducted in a manner consistent with the principles of ecologically sustainable development (which include the exercise of the precautionary principle), in particular the need to have regard to the impact of fishing activities on non-target species and the long term sustainability of the marine environment; and

 - maximising the net economic returns to the Australian community from the management of Australian fisheries; and

 - ensuring accountability to the fishing industry and to the Australian community in AFMA’s [Australian Fisheries Management Authority’s] management of fisheries resources.